beyondlimits/FullScreenMario/GameStartr/WorldSeedr/README.md

 # WorldSeedr.js

-A randomization utility to automate random, recursive generation of possibilities based on a preset position and probability schema.
+A randomization utility to automate random, recursive generation of possibilities based on position and probability schemas.
 Each "possibility" in the schema contains a width, height, and instructions on what type of contents it contains, which are either a preset listing or a randomization of other possibilities of certain probabilities.
 Additional functionality is provided to stagger layout of children, such as spacing between possibilities.

-See Schema.json for a listing of allowed possibility properties.
+See Schema.txt for a listing of allowed possibility properties.

 ## Basic Architecture